microsoft/ImagineCup/7-Next-Level/2.Parting-Words-&-Advice/README.md

 ## Section 7: Taking Your Project to the Next Level
-### Lesson 2/2: Parting Words & Quiz
+### Lesson 2/2: Parting Advice & Quiz

 Thank you for engaging with this training!
 We hope it was useful and that it helps you and your team prepare for a successful Imagine Cup experience!
+Throughout this training, you have received lots of advice - but our main piece of advice is to have fun!
+Having the opportunity to compete together with friends and classmates is awesome, and we encourage you not to forget that this is an expeirence that you will remember for the rest of your life!

 ## [Post-Training Quiz](https://zealous-pebble-06ae2440f.azurestaticapps.net/quiz/1)